What can I do if I experience discrimination, harassment, threats, or violence?

 The following questions may help you assess the situation:

-- Did the person ask for your consent before any physical contact or sexual act took place?
+• Did the person obtain your consent before any physical contact, sexual activity, or the use of mind-altering substances such as alcohol or drugs took place?

 If you can answer “no” to some or all of these questions, these are clear indications that you may have experienced discrimination and/or sexual assault.